dzekelid/events/_listings/meetup/2-open-events-get.md

         description: "2"
         type: string
       - in: query
+        name: category
+        description: Return events in the specified category or categories specified by commas
+        type: string
+      - in: query
+        name: city
+        description: A valid city
+        type: string
+      - in: query
+        name: country
+        description: A valid country code
+        type: string
+      - in: query
         name: fields
         description: Request that additional fields (separated by commas) be included in the output
         type: string
       - in: query
+        name: lat
+        description: A valid latitude, limits the returned group events to those within radius miles
+        type: string
+      - in: query
         name: limited_events
         description: Include limited event information for private groups that wish to expose only a small amount of information about their events
+        type: string
+      - in: query
+        name: lon
+        description: A valid longitude, limits the returned group events to those within radius miles
         type: string
       - in: query
         name: radius